reactive-react/xreact/README.md

 ## Get Started

-xReact works for both TypeScript and CMD JS, to install xReact simply use you yarn or npm:
+xReact works for both TypeScript and CMD JS, to install xReact simply use yarn or npm:

 ```
 npm install xreact --save